-This award is aimed at a product (or range of products) whose design and innovation serves a sustainable, social and/or environmental purpose.
-All phases of the lifecycle of the product (from conception, pre-production, production, distribution, usage, after usage) should be taken into account.
+This award is aimed at an innovative product (or range of products) whose design and innovation serves a sustainable, social and/or environmental purpose.
+All phases of the lifecycle of the innovative product (from conception, pre-production, production, distribution, usage, after usage) should be taken into account.
 Information about special materials as well as information about the production conditions will be considered.
 Extra weight will be given to those demonstrating true sustainable innovation in how they produced their product.

-The award will recognise organisations that push the boundaries in an effort to create a product that delivers:- an environmentally friendly alternative to an existing potentially polluting product, an innovative product with a social purpose, or any other product that demonstrates purpose driven sustainability.
+The award will recognise organisations that push the boundaries in an effort to create an innovative product that delivers:- an environmentally friendly alternative to an existing potentially polluting product, an innovative product with a social purpose, or any other product that demonstrates purpose driven sustainability.
 The judges will give extra credit for evidence of positive, value adding results that make innovative use of otherwise wasted resources, or the use of a previously regarded waste product into a new useful product.

 Initiatives will also be rewarded for addressing energy, water and general ecological footprinting as well as wider concerns around food, waste and social inequality.